vishwasnudupa/Virtulizationlearn/GUIDE_TERRAFORM.md

 ### 🧹 Dependency Management
 Terraform builds a dependency graph of all resources.
 It automatically handles creation order (e.g., creating a VPC before a Subnet).
 You can force dependencies using `depends_on`.

----

-## 5. Best Practices for Production
-1.  **Remote Backend**: Always use a remote backend (GCS/S3) with encryption and versioning enabled.
-2.  **Modularize**: Break down large configurations into smaller, reusable modules.
-3.  **Variable Validation**: Use validation blocks in variables to catch errors early.
-4.  **Least Privilege**: The CI/CD system running Terraform should have only the permissions necessary to create the specific resources.
-5.  **Tagging**: Tag all resources for cost allocation and management.